-2. How many people are in your family?
-Water: You need a 3-day supply.
+1. How many people are in your family?
+2. Water: You need a 3-day supply.
 Each person needs 1 gallon per day.
 How many gallons will your family need?
 3. Food: You need a 3-day supply of canned foods.
-List some food supplies kit: s you might put in your 4.
-Medicine and Supplies for your First Aid kit: 5.
-How will you listen to the news for weather updates and official in nstructions?
+List some foods you might put in your supplies kit: 4.
+4. Medicine and Supplies for your First Aid kit:

+5. How will you listen to the news for weather updates and official instructions?

 6. If the power goes out, what will you use to see in the dark?

 7. What will you need to open cans of food?